Ali Merchant: Career

 Merchant has appeared in over 35 television shows, including fiction and non-fiction on all prime channels like Colors, MTV, Star Plus, Life Ok, Sony TV, Zee TV, Channel V. He has also anchored non-fiction shows on Star Plus like Nachbaliye special episodes and as a Solo host for Gladrags Mega Model and Manhunt for three consecutive seasons on Channel V. Ali has always been loved by his fans for his cool personality and spunky look.

 Personal life

 Merchant grew up in a Muslim household in Mumbai.
 He was married to TV actress Sara Khan, in an Islamic wedding ceremony at Bigg Boss 4 in 2010, but they divorced after two months in 2011.
 Close friends of the couple stated that the couple was paid ₹5 million for the marriage.
 The Colors channel denied that it had paid them for the marriage and called it their personal wish.
 Following the divorce, Khan described the marriage as a nightmare.
 Merchant said in an episode of the reality show Sach Ka Saamna that he had married Khan for publicity and that marrying her was the biggest mistake of his life.
-In November 2023, He ties the knot with girlfriend Andleeb Zaidi.
+In November 2023, he married girlfriend Andleeb Zaidi.